aklapatch/mySettings/README.md

 + gssproxy.service
 + udisks2.service (does not break system)

-Had to mask these
+Had to mask these (you might not want to disable all these)

++ var-lib-nfs-rpc_pipefs.mount (probably will break pipes)
 + the systemd-fsck service
-+ chronyd.service
++ chronyd.service    (time synchro, designed for VM's)
-+ systemd-udev-settle.service
++ systemd-udev-settle.service      (settle for device interfaces)
 + systemd-tmpfiles-setup.service
 + systemd-update-utmp.service
 + gssproxy.service